tvergho/perceiver-ar-piano/README.md

 The dataset used is [MAESTRO v3](https://magenta.tensorflow.org/datasets/maestro#v300) (MIDI and Audio Edited for Synchronous TRacks and Organization), which is the same dataset referenced in the music training section in the original Perceiver AR paper.
 It consists of around 200 hours of piano performances stored in the MIDI format.

 As expected, training the models took successively more time, memory, and compute power as the context length, layers, and dimensions increased.
-All models (except for the 2048 version) were trained on [Google Cloud TPU](https://cloud.google.com/tpu) VMs (provided free of charge through the [TPU Research Cloud](https://sites.research.google/trc/about/) program).
+All models (except for the 2048 version) were trained on [Google Cloud TPU](https://cloud.google.com/tpu) v2-8 and v3-8 VMs.
+These were provided free of charge through the [TPU Research Cloud](https://sites.research.google/trc/about/) program (and would've been a sizeable compute bill otherwise!)
 The largest model (v4) took about two days to train on a single TPUv3-8 VM.
 Other models took between 12-24 hours, depending on the context length and dimensionality.

 The 16384 model attained a best cross-entropy loss value of 1.52 after 38 epochs of training.
 The 8192 model attained a best loss of 2.05.